wp-plugins/simple-facebook-plugin/readme.txt

 = More =

-Visit [Plugin Home Page](http://plugins.topdevs.net/simple-facebook-plugin/ "Simple Facebook Plugin Home Page") for more info and examples.
+Visit [Plugin Page](http://plugins.topdevs.net/simple-facebook-plugin/ "See 'Simple Facebook Plugin' Page") for more info and examples.

-Visit [Our CodeCanyon Portfolio](http://codecanyon.net/user/topdevs/portfolio?ref=topdevs "Our CodeCanyon Portfolio") to see more awesome plugins we made.
+Visit our [CodeCanyon Portfolio](http://codecanyon.net/user/topdevs/portfolio?ref=topdevs "Our Plugins on CodeCanyon") or our [Plugins Site](http://plugins.topdevs.net/ "See all our plugins") to see more awesome plugins we made.

 == Installation ==
 **Installation**